 The UK, US, and South Korea all reported their first cases of Coronavirus at around the same time.
 However, while the UK and US are reporting ‘000’s of new cases per day and continuing to rise, South Korea’s are under 100 and falling.
 Why?
 South Korea found the right experts, listened to what they had to say, and created a collaboration that delivered an approved test within two weeks.
 Drive-thru testing based on the McDonald’s and Starbucks model, as well as fast identification and testing of all those in contact with anyone who tested positive, meant the spread of the virus was swiftly controlled without the need for more lockdown measures.

 A drive-thru station in Seoul, South Korea.
 Image source: Sky News

 The immature declaration that “people…have had enough of experts” (Michael Gove, 2016) has been exposed and the coronavirus has proven the danger of this mindset.

 COVID-19 will not be the last truly unprecedented scenario we face.
-Hence, one of the main learnings we must take from the crisis is that we’re all much more limited by our existing knowledge networks than we realise on a day-to-day basis.
-There is a renewed and urgent need for all organisations to find new and more effective methods for accessing expertise and sharing knowledge.
+Hence, one of the main learnings we must take from the crisis is that we’re all much more limited by our existing knowledge networks than we realize on a day-to-day basis.
+There is a renewed and urgent need for all organizations to find new and more effective methods for accessing expertise and sharing knowledge.

 The designs of a new breathing aid developed by engineers at UCL and Formula One working with clinicians at UCLH have been made freely available to support the global response to Covid-19.
 Image source: Mercedes-AMG Petronas F1 Team.